What is Baptism?

 If you would like to invite particular friends or loved ones to play a special role as godparents to your child, that is wonderful, and we will be happy to make a place for them in the first pew during the service itself.
 However, we generally do not have these chosen godparents stand during the actual ceremony, except as participants in the larger affirmation of the entire family of faith.

-• First, the individual to be baptized -- or at least one of the parents of the individual in the case of a proposed infant baptism -- must be a member of Christ Church.
-Since baptism is into the community of faith, it normally ought to be done in the church which will be the individual's weekly spiritual home from that point forward.
+We request that the individual to be baptized or one of the parents of the child to be baptized is a member of Christ Church.
+Since baptism is into the community of faith, it would naturally happen within the church where the individual/family worships on a weekly basis.